 We have done a few trips with Shoal Creek, the first time, we decided to rent tubes for the kids and get a canoe for us and the dog.
 Oh wow was that ever a bad idea!
-The water flow was SO slow and we did the full 10 mile trip.
+The water flow was SO slow and we did the full 10-mile trip.
 We ended up tying the kids up like a row of ducklings and towing them.
 It was so hot the dog wedged herself under the seat and did not come out.
 I was convinced I was going to be arrested for child abuse when I ran out of sunscreen. hahaha!
 It was not a fun float trip on the creek, it was a full day of hard work.
-Paycheck and I don’t agree on my paddling technique or how I choose to sit in the boat.
+Paycheck and I don’t agree about my paddling technique or how I choose to sit in the boat.

 Since then, we have discovered the world of kayaks and saved our marriage!

 Shoal Creek has MANY trips, our favorite is the 8 mile run back to the store that has been $25 each for several years now.
 As soon as I post that, their prices will jump!
 Their website is down, but the Facebook page is active.